bsandrow/hacks/Readme.txt

     Meant to be used in a string of shell pipes.
 Strips ANSI color codes from STDIN and prints the result to STDOUT.

+nautilus-desktop-toggle - Nautilus 'Draw Desktop' Option Controller

+    Interfaces with Nautilus through GConf to turn the 'Draw Desktop' option on or off.
+Meant mostly for usage in ~/.xinitrc scripts for non-Gnome window managers/environments where a user might want to use Nautilus without the default setting of 'show_desktop = true'.

+    This allows the user to easily run the alternative environment side-by-side with GNOME without having to open up gconf-editor everytime environments are swapped.